The Little Foxes (film): Plot

-Quarreling alone with Regina, Horace intends to frustrate and punish his contemptuous wife’s scheming by claiming he lent her brothers the bonds.
+Quarreling alone with Regina, Horace intends to frustrate and punish his contemptuous wife's scheming by claiming he lent her brothers the bonds.
 She would only be entitled to repayment of the loan without any share of the profits.
 He also announces that he has changed his will with the help of his attorney, Saul Fowler, leaving Regina with only the repayment of the stolen bonds, while the rest of the estate would go to Alexandra.

 Regina spews her hatred for him, informing him that she never loved him and had grown contemptuous of his unquestioning acceptance of her constant excuses for rejecting his affections.
 During the quarrel, Horace suffers a heart attack, and Regina callously refuses him his heart medication.
-Normally confined to a wheelchair, he collapses attempting to climb up the staircase to reach his medication while Regina makes no move to help.
+Normally a wheelchair user, he collapses attempting to climb up the staircase to reach his medication while Regina makes no move to help.
 Only after he collapses, does she bother to call her servants to help her bring him to his room.
 However, Horace dies soon after.